wiryawanadipa/adipa/README.md

 This theme is my personal project for my personal blog.
-For demo see the screenshots at demo folder.
+For live demo: https://wiryawanadipa.com

 What is in this theme?
 1. Built in Wordpress version 6.0.1